 Another beautiful handicraft that Bhaktapur offers is the thanka paintings.
-There are several schools in Bhaktapur that teach thanka paintings.
-Moreover, there are many shops with this kind of armor.
+There are several schools in Bhaktapur that teach Thanka paintings.
+Moreover, there are many shops with this kind of armour.

-It is made out of a deep concentration as well as with a sense of patience.
+It is made out of a deep concentration as well as a sense of patience.
 Drastically, they are quite expensive, but they are amazing.
 The shopkeepers would also get excited when it comes to explaining the characters of the paintings.
-There are so many elements in a thanka painting.
+There are so many elements in a Thanka painting.

 Like the postures of the god and goddess, nature behind it, central attraction, tantric illusions, and many more.

-Bhaktapur surely is a hub for wooden handicrafts to the woolen kinds of stuff.
-The local women, they gather in a pati (A place made for resting) and spend their whole day making these kinds of woolen things.
+Bhaktapur surely is a hub for wooden handicrafts to the woollen kinds of stuff.
+The local women, gather in a pati (A place made for resting) and spend their whole day making these kinds of woollen things.
 Hairbands, gloves, socks, caps, and many more.

-For surely, it is the best way of earning for them.
+For surely, it is the best way of earning them.
 And for the handicraft shopkeepers too.

 Stone ornaments are such a beautiful thing.
-That you might not buy it at the shop, but you will halt by the shop.
+Even though you might not buy it at the shop, you will halt by the shop.
 Of course, cause it utterly grabs the attention and widens the eyes for sure, with its pristine nature.

-Even if it is simply a ring or the earrings or the necklace, it has a unique style.
+Even if it is simply a ring or earrings or a necklace, it has a unique style.
 For that, it is good enough to call a handicraft souvenir.